 - 1. Make sure all the RV appliances are shut off. - 2.
-Make sure each LP cylinder shut-off valve is closed. - 3.
-Place the LP cylinders on the LP cylinder brackets or LP tray (if so equipped) located on the trailer A-Frame, and secure them. - 4.
-The two 3/8" low-pressure pigtail hoses should be attached one to each side of the auto changeover regulator. - 5.
-Check that the LP Regulator is mounted with the vent pointed downward.
-The LP regulator vent MUST be unobstructed at all times.
-Check the vent opening after a freezing rain, sleet storm, or snow to make sure ice has not formed in the vent. - 6.
+Make sure each LP cylinder shut-off valve is closed. - Place the LP cylinders on the LP cylinder brackets or LP tray (if so equipped) located on the trailer a-frame, and secure them. - The two 3/8" low-pressure pigtail hoses should be attached - one to each side of the auto changeover regulator. - Check to make sure the LP regulator is mounted on the housing so the vent is pointed downward.
+The LP regulator vent must be unobstructed at all times.
+Be sure to check the vent opening after a freezing rain, sleet storm, or snow to make sure ice has not formed in the vent. - 6.
 Attach the TYPE I end of each pigtail hose to each LP cylinder. - 7.
 Attach the main supply hose from the regulator to the brass manifold fitting in the frame of the trailer.
 The swivel brass nut on the main hose will be your final attachment.